Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Nuclei around Er in the Segr e chart

-The Hamiltonian used for $^{166}$Er appears to work well for other nuclei such as $^{162}$Er, $^{164}$Dy, $^{158}$Gd and $^{170}$Er, as shown in Fig.~\ref{fig:levels} {\bf a-e}.
-These panels show not only the level energies but also the values of $B(E2;2^+_1\rightarrow 0^+_1)$, $B(E2;2^+_2\rightarrow 0^+_1)$ (in W.u.) and spectroscopic electric quadrupole moments (in $e$ barn).
-A good agreement to experiment \cite{ensdf} is visible.
-As an example, the 2$^+_2$, 3$^+_1$ and 4$^+_2$ states of $^{162}$Er (panel {\bf b}) are shifted upwards by the almost same amounts between theory and experiment, compared to those of $^{166}$Er (panel {\bf a}).
-A further shift is seen in $^{158}$Gd similarly between experiment and theory (panels {\bf a} and {\bf d}).
-All shown levels remain quite unchanged between $^{164}$Dy and $^{166}$Er (panels {\bf a} and {\bf c}), but the $B(E2;2^+_2\rightarrow 0^+_1)$ value differs between these two nuclei also similarly in both theory and experiment.
-Thus, a good overall agreement is obtained between theory and experiment.
-In particular, the $B(E2;2^+_2\rightarrow 0^+_1)$ value changes by up to a factor of two from nucleus to nucleus, and the present calculation exhibits this variation rather well.
+The CI calculations discussed in this article require huge computer resources, and thereby we have performed them for some selected ones.
+Figure~\ref{fig:levels} {\bf a-i} show primary results of such calculations in comparison to the corresponding experimental values.
+These panels show the level energies of low-lying states, the values of $B(E2;2^+_1\rightarrow 0^+_1)$, $B(E2;2^+_2\rightarrow 0^+_1)$ (in W.u.), and spectroscopic electric quadrupole moments (in $e$ barn).
+Considering also that the same Hamiltonian is used for these nuclei, the agreement to experiment \cite{ensdf} is rather good.
+For instance, the 2$^+_2$, 3$^+_1$ and 4$^+_2$ states of $^{162}$Er (panel {\bf d}) are shifted upwards by the almost same amounts between theory and experiment, compared to those of $^{166}$Er (panel {\bf e}).
+A further shift is seen in $^{158}$Gd similarly between experiment and theory (panels {\bf h} and {\bf e}).
+All shown levels remain quite unchanged between $^{164}$Dy and $^{166}$Er (panels {\bf g} and {\bf e}), but the $B(E2;2^+_2\rightarrow 0^+_1)$ value differs between these two nuclei also similarly in both theory and experiment.
+Thus, a good overall agreement is obtained between theory and experiment, except for the underestimation of $B(E2;2^+_2\rightarrow 0^+_1)$ value of $^{168}$Yb.
+As the changes of the $B(E2;2^+_2\rightarrow 0^+_1)$ value by up to a factor of two from nucleus to nucleus is reproduced rather well in the present calculation, the discrepancy for $^{168}$Yb needs to be remedied by improving the Hamiltonian in a future project with a wider coverage of nuclei.
+The $N$=96 isotones, $^{160}$Gd, $^{162}$Dy, $^{164}$Er and $^{166}$Yb, are described similarly well but are not included in Fig.~\ref{fig:levels} for brevity.
+The nuclei shown in Fig.~\ref{fig:levels} and these four fulfill the experimental criteria of the substantial triaxiality mentioned above.

-In the level scheme of $^{170}$Er, the calculated 0$^+_2$ level is lower than the 2$^+$ levels except for the 2$^+_1$ level, excluding this nucleus from the group of the triaxiality.